Loans

 There has been a considerable increase in the number of online lenders offering personal loans in recent years, making it easier than ever to get quick funding.
 There are a wide variety of personal loan options available online – from large loans with lengthy repayment plans to short-term loans offering just enough cash to get you back on your feet.

 You can apply for a personal loan from an online lender with an excellent credit score and find interest rates that compete with bank rates.
-Conversely, there are loans for bad credit online too.
+Conversely, there are bad credit loans online too.
 It should be noted that the lower your credit score, the higher your interest rates might be.

 Have an Emergency Fund Prepared

 For those building an emergency fund for the first time, most financial experts suggest starting out with $1,000 in a separate savings account.
 This is a good amount to cover you in a crisis when you are still working on your overall financial health.
-But once you are stable and/or your income increases, you can build your emergency fund larger until it could cover expenses for three to six months.
+But once you are stable and/or your income increases, you can build your emergency fund larger until it can cover expenses for three to six months.
 With an emergency fund this size, you would be able to manage a job loss or income reduction with far less stress.

 References:

-How To Ask For Money Politely: An Etiquette Guide | Rocket HQ
+4. How To Ask For Money Politely: An Etiquette Guide │ Rocket HQ